Bexhill Photographers (C-F)

 By the end of June 1901, William Morris Crouch had debts amounting to £25 12s 1d.
 By the end of the year Crouch was insolvent.
 At the end of 1902 or early in 1903, William Crouch left Bexhill for London.
 In January 1903, William Crouch took an unfurnished flat in Ebury Street, London and set up a photography business under the name of "Morris Beethoven" (see below).
 The photographic studio in Bexhill-on-Sea was left in the hands of Miss Bertha Duke, then aged around twenty-six, and Crouch's former apprentice, eighteen year old Joseph William Jacklett.

 The entries for the photographic studio at 7 Sea Road which appear in local directories between 1903 and 1905 are confusing.
 A trade directory of 1904 lists the proprietor of the studio as "Miss W. J. Jacklette" and the Manageress as "Miss Duke".
-Other trade directories give details of the studio as "Mrs Jacklette, 7 Sea Road, Bexhill-on-Sea.
-Joseph's mother Mrs Ellen Jacklett (Sometimes referred to as Mrs J. W. Jacklett) was running a successful studio at 160 Victoria Road, Aldershot between 1898 and 1901 and so it is possible that she purchased the Bexhill studio on her son's behalf.
-Alternatively, "Mrs W. J. Jacklette"(sic) could be a reference to Miss Duke or a title derived from the combined names of the two operators of the studio Joseph William Jacklett and Miss Bertha Duke.
-There was a relationship between Miss Duke and the young photographer, but the couple did not marry until 1908, when Bertha was thirty-one and Joseph was nearly twenty-four. [ The marriage of Joseph William Jacklett and Bertha Duke was registered in the district of Farnham during the First Quarter of 1908 ].
-A few months after their wedding, Bertha gave birth to a baby daughter named Nellie Frances Jacklett [ The birth of Nellie Jacklett was registered in the district of Farnham during the 2nd Quarter of 1908 ].
-By 1911, Joseph and Bertha Jacklett were in Pembroke, where their daughter Josephine W. Jacklett was born during the 4th Quarter of 1911.
+Other trade directories give details of the studio as "Mrs Jacklette (sic), 7 Sea Road, Bexhill-on-Sea.
+Joseph's mother Mrs Ellen Jacklett (Sometimes referred to as Mrs J. W. Jacklett) who was running a successful studio at 160 Victoria Road, Aldershot, purchased the Bexhill studio on her son's behalf in January 1903.
+"Miss W. J. Jacklette" could be a reference to Miss Duke or a title derived from the combined names of the two operators of the studio, Joseph William Jacklett and Miss Bertha Duke.
+It appears that there was a close relationship between Miss Duke and the young photographer, but the couple did not marry until 1908, about three years after the closure of photographic studio at 7 Sea Road, Bexhill-on-Sea.

 William Morris Crouch as "Morris Beethoven" of Ebury Street, London (1903)